ranjitpatra/TestCodeLab/Inheritance.md

 function Cat(name){
-	this.name = name;
+	Mammal.apply(this, arguments);
 }

-Cat.prototype = Object.create(Mamal.prototype);  // Here's where the inheritance occurs
+Cat.prototype = Object.create(Mammal.prototype);  // Here's where the inheritance occurs
 Cat.prototype.constructor = Cat;                 // Otherwise instances of Cat would have a constructor of Mammal

 Cat.prototype.toString = function(){